nestorock/Bash-Scripts/README.md

 Scripts list:

 ## 1. getUserCommandInfo (getUCI.sh)
-    Check user commands are in /usr/bin, and show information about packages that include this binaries.
+    Check user commands in /usr/bin, and show information about packages that include these commands.